gmc-code/PC-Python/docs/python/sets.rst

 ==========================
-Data Structures: Sets
+Sets
 ==========================

 Sets
 ---------

 Unlike lists and tuples, sets hold an **unordered** collection of elements with no duplicates.
 This makes them suitable for testing membership or removing duplicate elements.

 .. code-block:: python